-Mobile App Development: Comparison Between iOS and Android
+Mobile App Development: iOS vs Android

 Mobile applications are designed to operate on mobile devices such as cellphones, tablets, and watches.
 The apps were originally used for productivity applications such as email, online calendars, and contact databases.
 These eventually expanded to other areas such as mobile games, social media, factory automation, GPS, and service-based apps.
 There are now millions of apps available online that can be downloaded from application distribution platforms such as the Google Play Store and the Apple App Store.